acteng/inspectorate_tools/manuals/route-check.md

 10.6 Before scoring the metrics in the Path Check, you must first answer a question on whether horse riders are expected to use the route.
-This question is asked in the top left-hand corner of the tab.
+This question is asked in the top left-hand corner of the section.
 By default, the answer box will say ‘unanswered’ and be coloured red until you choose ‘yes’ or ‘no’ from the dropdown menu.

-10.7 If horse riders are expected on the route and you choose ‘yes’, then a score for horse riding will be produced in the results tab alongside a score for walking, wheeling and cycling.
+10.7 If horse riders are expected on the route and you choose ‘yes’, then a score for horse riding will be produced in the results section alongside a score for walking, wheeling and cycling.
 You now have up to three extra metrics to score (PA25, PA29 and PA46).
 If no horse riders are expected on the route, you should choose the ‘N/A’ (not applicable) answer for these three metrics.